Here are some interactive book reviews I wrote for my Theology of Worship class:

 Worshipping Trinity: Coming Back to the Heart of Worship

-Worship comprises so much more than singing songs on Sunday morning!
+Worship is so much more than singing songs on Sunday morning!
 In the New Testament, the two main words for worship are proskuneō, "to kiss towards," and latreuō, "to serve."
-Thus, to worship God is to adore Him as our greatest, all-satisfying treasure and to willingly serve Him as our Lord and King.
+Thus, to worship God is to adore him as our greatest, all-satisfying treasure and to willingly serve him as our Lord and King.
 Within this broad definition, there are many expressions of worship, such as prayer, singing, art, obedience, and suffering; however, all true worship is a response.
-God initiates by revealing Who He is, by doing great works, and through His great love for us, and we respond by His grace.
+God initiates by revealing who he is, reaching out in sacrificial love, and continuing to work out his redemptive plan, and we respond by his grace.
 These personal encounters with our Creator are what worship is all about!
-Worship is a lifestyle of seeking to love God with our whole heart, soul, mind, and strength.
+It is a lifestyle of seeking to love God with our whole heart, soul, mind, and strength.